-Join Richard Harrington for an in-depth discussion in this video Create high-dynamic-range images with Merge to HDR Pro, part of Up and Running with Photoshop Automation.
+Join Richard Harrington for an in-depth discussion in this video Create high-dynamic-range images with Merge to HDR Pro, part of Photoshop: Automation.

 The use of high-dynamic range photography has become quite popular.…Some people use it to create very stylized images.…However, I'm more of a fan of natural-looking HDR.…What I'd like to show you is a way…to process an image, using Photoshop's built-in HDR tools.…But realize, there's a wealth of third-party tools.…Like Photomatix, or Nik HDR Efex on the market.…Here's how it works.
 What I have here is a high…dynamite range image with a little bit of additional Photoshop post processing.…